Ss12Dark/MovieApp/README.md

 share button in each movie page at the bottom.

-edited movies or created movies wont have movie pagecuz' they may be finctionals. example:
+edited movies or created movies wont have movie page cuz' they may be finctionals. example:

 ![alt text](https://image.ibb.co/iVH9LS/Screenshot_1521969868.png=10)